patooworld/PWCloud/Importing-and-using-modules.md

 # Importing npm modules
 ## Adding to the package.json

 This repository uses _npm-shrinkwrap_, which will overwrite anything in the package.json.
 Therefore, just running `npm install --save {node module}` will not be enough to make those module download during `npm install`.
-The process to add a non-dev only dependency to SQL Operations Studio is below.
+The process to add a non-dev only dependency to Azure Data Studio is below.
   - Note that for dev only dependencies the below steps can be ignored as _npm-shrinkwrap_ doesn't matter.
 Using `npm install --save-dev {node module}` will work just fine
   - While the below steps look complicated, they get around the inherent issues with shrinkwrap and are based on current known best practices.
 If you have an update / suggestion on improving please let us know!